-Assessment of hydrogeologic conditions in 2017 showed that groundwater levels were similar to or substantially higher than those from 2016, and the water levels and general mineral quality in the shallow and deep aquifer zones remain within historical ranges for the SMVMA.
+Assessment of hydrogeologic conditions in 2018 showed that groundwater levels were similar to or higher than those from 2017, and the water levels and general mineral quality in the shallow and deep aquifer zones remain within historical ranges for the SMVMA.
 As has historically been the case for several decades, the prevailing gradients for groundwater flow in both zones was reduced (flattened) in the vicinity of local pumping near the Santa Maria Airport, but groundwater flow continued through the area toward the coast where groundwater levels remained above sea level.
-In the last few years, during the fall period, a portion of the offshore groundwater flow in the shallow and deep aquifer zones appears to flow to the northwest beneath the southern coastal Nipomo Mesa.
+In the last few years during the fall period, including in 2018, a portion of the offshore groundwater flow in the shallow and deep aquifer zones appears to flow to the northwest beneath the southern coastal Nipomo Mesa.

-Nitrate concentrations remain elevated in the shallow aquifer zone of the SMVMA, with the exception of the Coastal Area where nitrate levels remain at or below detection limits.
-Nitrate concentrations remain stable near or below detection limits in the deep aquifer zone of the SMVMA, with the exception of the Municipal Wellfield and Coastal Areas where gradual increases in nitrate levels have been observed in some deep wells.
-In these wells, concentrations were 20 to 35 mg/L nitrate-NO3 in 2017.
+Nitrate concentrations remain elevated in the shallow aquifer zone of the SMVMA, with the exception of the Coastal Area where nitrate levels remain at or below detection limits, including in 2018.
+Nitrate concentrations remain stable near or below detection limits in the deep aquifer zone of the SMVMA.
+The exception to this is in the Municipal Wellfield and Coastal Areas where gradual increases in nitrate levels in some deep wells have continued through 2018.

 Operation of Twitchell Reservoir has, overall, continued to provide conservation of runoff for subsequent release for groundwater recharge in the SMVMA, despite sedimentation that has now filled the former dead pool storage below the conservation pool of the Reservoir.
 With precipitation well below average from 2012 through 2016, Twitchell Reservoir storage and releases were essentially nil and discharge in the Sisquoc River was well below average.
-However, in 2017, rainfall increased above average, as did Sisquoc River discharge and Twitchell releases.
+Although rainfall, Sisquoc River discharge, and Twitchell releases were above average in 2017, they were well below average in 2018.

 General mineral and nitrate concentrations remain elevated in streams in the western and southern portion of the SMVMA, including the Santa Maria River, Oso Flaco Creek, and Green Canyon near Guadalupe, as well as Orcutt Creek and Bradley Canyon on the Orcutt Upland.
 In comparison, the Cuyama, Sisquoc, and Santa Maria Rivers in or flowing into the eastern portion of the SMVMA have only slightly elevated salt levels and very low levels of nitrate.
-In the case of all the main streams, the reported constituent concentrations in 2017 were within their respective historical ranges.
+In the case of all the main streams, the reported constituent concentrations in 2018 were within their respective historical ranges.